MARGOT NASH

 The Brussels International Women's Film Festival

-7-15 Oct 2025 will screen the restorations of:
+7-15 Oct 2025 screening

 We Aim to Please and Vacant Possession in